 When ready to use, remove from refrigerator.
 It may need to warm up slightly so you can knead it.

-Take about 1/2 of the dough and place it on a floured sheet of wax paper.
+Take about 1/2 of the dough and place it on a sheet of wax paper or parchment paper.
 Pat it down into a flat circle.
 Cover with another sheet of wax paper.

 Roll with a rolling pin from the center out to all sides, flattening the dough into a larger circle.
 Continue to roll until dough is about 1/4 inch thick and slightly larger in size than your pie plate.